 Although I do love business the downside was that I lost track of my real passion: music, arts and culture.
 In some years I didn’t play the guitar for several months and when I played, I somehow got sad because I missed the old times…

 Something pivotal happened

-In 2010 something far-reaching happened in my life.
-My health was in trouble and I had a big problem with my ear.
-A cholesteatoma was diagnosed and I had to undergo complex surgery.
-Normally the sound is transferred via your earbones from the eardrum towards your acoustic nerve.
-In fact, in my right ear the connection between the eardrum and the acoustic nerve had been broken.
-The cholesteatoma had destroyed most of my earbones already so that I’d lost a huge amount of my hearing ability.
-Before and after surgery I’ve had enough time to be scared to death and to think about my life.
+Before and after surgery I had plenty of time to be scared to death and to think about my life.
 I feared that I would never ever make music or listen to music again properly.
-I felt angry and guilty because I didn’t live the previous years of my life the way I should have.
+I felt angry and guilty because I hadn’t lived the previous years of my life the way I should have.
 Those years were gone!

-I promised myself, that if somehow realizable, I want to get back into music and dive back into arts and cultural activities again.
+I promised myself that if at all possible I want to get back into music and dive back into arts and cultural activities again.
 Moreover, I recognized that I want to help people to pursue their passion.
-If possible I want to prevent them from loosing track the same way I did.
-The surgeon transplanted a piece of titanium into my ear in order to emulate the function of earbones.
-I was lucky.
-I got back about 80% of my listening capacity and today I don’t even need to wear a hearing device.
-Here are some impressions from a few days after surgery.
+If possible I want to prevent them from losing track the same way I did.